Please note that this page has been revised since the 2020-2021 academic year.

 - Failure to complete any of these steps may result in removal from the Honors College.

 - Note for fall semester graduates: If you begin your final semester with one last experiential learning activity to complete, then you must complete it during your final semester.
-A reflection survey will be sent in mid November and due by the last day of fall classes.
+An annual report form will be sent in mid-November and due by the last day of fall classes.

-- Note on summer projects: Students who engaged in an activity over the summer who wish to have it count for the 2020-2021 school year should contact Dr. Desiderio.
+- Note on summer projects: Students who engaged in an activity over the summer who wish to have it count for the 2021-2022 school year should complete the fall form and the annual report.
+Students who plan to engage in a project during summer 2022, may count that for the 2022-2023 school year requirement.

 Any questions?
 Please contact Dr. Francis Desiderio at firstname.lastname@example.org.